 10 Key Elements to a Creative Design Brief

-Whether you’re a freelance web designer or a multimedia company with a big studio, the success of each of your design projects lies in how well you collect a project’s brief from your client.
+Whether you’re a freelance web designer or a multimedia company with a big studio, the success of each of your design projects lies in how well you collect a project’s design brief from your client.

-A brief—which consists of the questions you’ll need to be answered to accomplish a specific project—is essential.
+A design brief—which consists of the questions you’ll need to be answered to accomplish a specific project—is essential.

 As a designer who is fanatical about creating fantastic works of art, you need a detailed explanation of what to do.